superduperfantastic/blog/_posts/2018-10-12-how-to-drive-around-iceland-in-ev.md

 >
 >"OK, let's do it!"

-And just like that we decided to drive around Iceland in an electric car.
+That's how it always starts.
+This time, that conversation led to our decision to drive around Iceland in an electric car.
 It seemed like a sensible choice at that time.
 Gas is expensive there, and Iceland has recently [built an extensive EV charging network](https://cleantechnica.com/2018/05/16/iceland-saturates-its-1300-kilometer-route-1-with-network-of-20-abb-dc-fast-chargers/){:target="_blank"}.
 Besides, we thought _Why would a rental car company provide EV rentals if they didn't think the infrastructure would support it?
 We'll be fine._

 As we'd find out later, the devil is always in the details.
 This guide might help you if you're considering the same.
 It would have helped us!